Greg-T8/BlackHatPython/ch2/index.md

 client.close()
 ```

-When executing the script, the data doesn't return anything initially.
+When executing the script, nothing seems to happen; the command just waits.

-After installing Wireshark and running a capture on the loopback interface, you can confirm that data is being sent:
+You can run a Wireshark capture on the loopback interface and confirm that data is being sent:

 ![](img/wireshark-1.png)

+However, no